jinjagit/wasm-test/README.md

 `git commit -m "modify to my changes"`
 `git push origin master`

-Created gh-pages branch on GitHub
+Create gh-pages branch on GitHub

-Created GitHub personal access token
+Create GitHub personal access token

-Went to: https://travis-ci.com/signin and signed in with GitHub
+Go to: https://travis-ci.com/signin and sign in with GitHub
-Approved the installation of Travis CI for all my GitHub repos.
+Approve the installation of Travis CI for all GitHub repos, or just this repo.
-Found wasm-test in repos list
+Find wasm-test in repos list
-Clicked 'settings' for repo.
+Click 'settings' for repo.
-Added env. var: `GITHUB_TOKEN` value: \<personal access token value\>
+Add env. var: `GITHUB_TOKEN` value: \<personal access token value\>
-Selected 'Trigger build' from settings and ran with no custom settings
+Select 'Trigger build' from settings and run with no custom settings

 => IT LIVES!! (running @ https://jinjagit.github.io/wasm-test/)

-I then rewrote index.js to run the benchmarks it now runs, and index.html to include \<p\> elements for displaying information and benchmark results on page.
+Then, rewrite index.js to run the benchmarks it now runs, and index.html to include \<p\> elements for displaying information and benchmark results on page.
-I also rewrote the Rust src/lib.rs file to contain the sine_series(n) function needed for the wasm benchmark, and deleted unused function + `extern` statements from lib.rs.
+Then, rewrite the Rust src/lib.rs file to contain the sine_series(n) function needed for the wasm benchmark, and delete unused function + `extern` statements from lib.rs.

 `wasm-pack build` (from project root)

-Lastly, I added and commited changes and pushed to GitHub, and the Travis CI took care of deploying the package to GitHub Pages :-)
+Lastly, add and commit changes and push to GitHub, and the Travis CI will take care of deploying the package to GitHub Pages :-)

 ## License